spattisson/zaproxy/ApiPython.md

 from zapv2 import ZAPv2

 target = 'http://127.0.0.1'
+# By default ZAP API client will connect to port 8080
 zap = ZAPv2()
-# Use the line below if ZAP is not listening on 8090
+# Use the line below if ZAP is not listening on port 8080, for example, if listening on port 8090
 # zap = ZAPv2(proxies={'http': 'http://127.0.0.1:8090', 'https': 'http://127.0.0.1:8090'})

 # do stuff